rpjohnst/rpjohnst.github.io/_posts/2020-08-22-safe-bindings-in-rust.md

 I believe that these kinds of tools can only help, by eliminating the mental overhead of more mechanical and tedious aspects of FFI.
 With the minor tweak of making themselves "`unsafe` greppable," I see no technical cause for alarm.

-If someone is inclined to take the YOLO approach of throwing `cxx` at whole C++ APIs with no further thought, then no amount of obfuscatory requirement for "more `unsafe`!" is going to dissuade them &mdash; though it may convince them to give up on Rust.
+If someone is inclined to take the YOLO approach of throwing `cxx` at whole C++ APIs with no further thought, then no amount of obfuscatory requirement for "more `unsafe`!" is going to dissuade them --- though it may convince them to give up on Rust.

-On the other hand, if someone is unaware of their obligation to make these checks, then we can hardly blame the tool's mere existence &mdash; it is instead a failure of the onboarding process, documentation, error messages, and so forth.
+On the other hand, if someone is unaware of their obligation to make these checks, then we can hardly blame the tool's mere existence --- it is instead a failure of the onboarding process, documentation, error messages, and so forth.

 Rust has always been built on safe wrappers around unsafe code; all that's new here is the scale of those wrappers.
 So if you find yourself wringing your hands about this whole direction and how it might corrupt the Rust ecosystem, I suggest instead putting some thought into how we might make that scale easier to manage.